City Connection

-is a 1985 platform game developed and published in arcades by Jaleco.
-It was released in North America by Kitkorp as Cruisin'.
-The player controls Clarice in her Honda City hatchback and must drive over elevating roads to paint them.
-Clarice is constantly under pursuit by police cars, which she can take out by launching oil cans at them, temporarily stunning them, and then ramming into them with her car.
-The design of was inspired by maze chase games like Pac-Man (1980) and Crush Roller (1981).
-City Connection was ported to the Nintendo Entertainment System, MSX, and ZX Spectrum.
+is a 1985 platform video game developed and published by Jaleco for Japanese arcades; in North America, it was released by Kitkorp as Cruisin'.
+The player controls Clarice in her Honda City hatchback and must drive over elevated roads to paint them.
+Clarice is pursued by police cars, which she can stun by hitting them with oil cans.
+The design was inspired by maze chase games like Pac-Man (1980) and Make Trax (1981).

+City Connection was ported to the Famicom/Nintendo Entertainment System, MSX and ZX Spectrum.
 In Japan, the game has maintained a loyal following, and the NES version is seen as a classic for the platform.
-It has since been re-released through several Jaleco game collections and services such as the Wii Virtual Console.
-These versions attracted more mixed responses in North America, with critics disliking its simplicity, lack of replay value, and poor controls.
-Some felt it possessed a cute aesthetic and unique concept, and was entertaining to play.
-Jaleco produced a sequel named City Connection Rocket for Japanese mobile phones in 2004.
-The game is credited for having one of the first female protagonists in a console game.
+It was re-released in several Jaleco game collections and services such as the Wii's Virtual Console.
+These received mixed responses in North America, with critics disliking its simplicity, lack of replay value, and poor controls.
+Some felt it possessed a cute aesthetic and unique concept and was entertaining.
+Clarice is one of the first female protagonists in a console game.

+Jaleco released a sequel, City Connection Rocket, for Japanese mobile phones in 2004.